 Students are required to wear a Navy-Blue medical scrub uniform with a Navy Blue or White lab coat to class.
-Lab coat can be short or long but must have cuffed sleeves.
+A lab coat can be short or long, but it must have cuffed sleeves.
 Uniforms can be purchased at any uniform store or store of the student's choice.
-Students are to arrive to class with clean shoes, hair pulled away from their faces, no big bulky jewelry, and clean trimmed fingernails.
-While in class the student will act and look professional to prepare the student for work in the actual dental office setting.
+Students are to arrive at class with clean shoes, hair pulled away from their faces, no big bulky jewelry, and clean, trimmed fingernails.
+While in class, the student will act and look professional to prepare the student for work in the actual dental office setting.